jaimingohel/1daylabs/How to bypass encryption mechanism in Android apps.md

 Hi Folks, hope you are well.
 As you know developers and pentesters are always into a cat and mouse game.
 No matter how much we want to deny the fact but we make each other's life a little tough.
 Mobile application developers these days implement an encryption mechanism in their applications to prevent tampering.

-However, there are ways to bypass such a mechanism.
+However, there are ways to bypass such mechanisms.
 I am going to demonstrate a scenario which can be useful when next time you come across such application behavior.

 We are going to use Injured Android, [Injured Android](https://github.com/B3nac/InjuredAndroid) is a CTF style vulnerable application built to practice android testing.
 Huge shoutout to the author [B3nac](https://twitter.com/b3nac) for building this application.